spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-process-incoming-HTTP-requests-from-external-erp-services-for-order-updates.md

 template: howto-guide-template
 ---

-Spryker applications can receive information about orders from external systems in a variety of ways.
-The nature of such requests can vary widely, such as a request from a user's browser, a push notification from a delivery company, or a batch update request from an ERP system.
+Spryker applications can receive information about orders from external systems in various ways.
+The nature of such requests can vary widely: it can be a request from a user's browser, a push notification from a delivery company, or a batch update request from an ERP system.
 This document suggests possible solutions for processing incoming HTTP requests, describes their advantages and disadvantages, and highlights pitfalls.

 ## Suggested solutions